Anshul-404/PNPT-Obs-Vault/Obsidian Vault/PNPT/OSINT/Social Media OSINT/Instagram OSINT.md

 - Search for usernames, real names
 - `# something` for tagged user or posts
 - Search for followers and following with similar last name
+- Search for other accounts of same person
 - ![[Pasted image 20250410162004.png]]